Super Crazy (film): Plot

 However, the peace found by Pilar after her release is broken when her direct attitude begins to cause her problems.
 After confessing to Pablo that she still loves him, she severely reproaches him for having left her at the instigation of her mother and now wanting to marry Sofía, a very similar controlling woman, using hurtful words and terms that seriously damage their friendship.
-She also quarrels with her sister for letting her cat, whom she had promised to take care of, die.
-Returning to his apartment, he burns down and destroys his neighbor's car in response to his refusal to end one of his parties, ending up spending the night in jail.
+She also quarrels with her sister after letting her sister's cat, whom she had promised to take care of, die.
+Returning to her apartment, she burns down and destroys his neighbor's car in response to his refusal to end one of his parties, ending up spending the night in jail.

 The next day, she locates Salaberry and seeks him to help her return to the way she was before.
 But the old man tells her that he hasn't done anything, that Pilar has everything in her head, being able to control her impulses whenever and however she wants.
 After Maia tries to convince her to work together with another viral video, Pilar suggests that she can be her assistant.
-After that, he makes peace with his sister by giving her an adopted cat.
+After that, she makes peace with her sister by giving her an adopted cat.
 In her apartment, Javier and Nicolás sincerely try to reconcile with her and, although Pilar appreciates their apologies, she ultimately decides that they should end their relationship on good terms.
 Finally, she decides to go to Sofía and Pablo's wedding, ready to fix things with the latter.
 During the ceremony, she notices that Sofía has controlled the entire organization, not accepting any of Pablo's ideas, although Pilar admits that her ex-boyfriend seems happy anyway.
 Deciding that she does not have to participate in the event, Pilar leaves the place alone.
-The film ends with Pilar driving, listening to the radio and laughing wildly.
+The film ends with Pilar driving, listening to the radio, and laughing wildly.